 Article by Andrea Rigon on Spatial Justice building on Edward Soja's concept.

-by Andrea Rigon Earlier on, we discussed how development and planning are political and normative processes which are therefore based on specific values.
+Earlier on, we discussed how development and planning are political and normative processes which are therefore based on specific values.
 Because we argue that it is impossible to have a “neutral” perspective on development and planning, in this course we have adopted two normative lenses from which to explore development and planning issues in African cities.
 These are spatial justice and social diversity.
 The first concept will be briefly introduced here while the second will be explained by Julian Walker after this article.

 Space is not a container of human activity but an active force shaping human life.
 Edward Soja, an academic who has done significant work on the concept of spatial justice in cities, argues that women and men are spatial beings as well as social and temporal beings.
 Humans produce space.
 Space is socially produced and therefore can be socially changed.